 This artist is known as the Master of Surrealism of the twentieth century.
 Salvador Dalí was born and lived almost his entire life in Costa Brava.
 Most importantly, he discovered his passion for art there.
 He could paint there freely; with the lights and colors of the region serving as his inspiration.

 Likewise, he enjoyed spending the summers with his parents at home.
 However, when his father found out that he was with an older woman he forbade him to visit any longer.
-So the painter bought a small Portlligat, where he settled with the woman named Galia.
+Subsequently, the painter bought a small Portlligat, where he settled with the woman named Galia.
 In this house, Dalí lived and often worked until he moved to Pubol Castle, which ended up being his last workshop and the mausoleum for his wife Galia.

-How to get there:
+How to get to the Costa Brava region